axelaris/cf-pipelines/README.md

 - Put the Credhub CA into a file: `echo "$CREDHUB_CA_CERT" >credhub_ca`
 - Run `./deploy-concourse.sh`
 - *Optional: Save filled `deploy-concourse.sh` script into `controlplane/concourse` folder for future reference.*
+- *Optional: Put a record for Concourse server to DNS*

 ## Pipelines